 Contact and supervision

-- Six Saturday sessions (face-to-face or remote)
+- Six Saturday sessions (remote)

 - Supplementary bespoke online resources